shannonbux/gatsby/docs/docs/gatsby-style-guide.md

 4. Scroll to the bottom of the screen and add a commit message explaining your changes.
 Then select the radio button option for "Create a new branch for this commit and start a pull request" and click "Propose file changes"
 5. On the next screen, you can add any other details about your PR, then click "Create pull request".

-If you prefer to write locally before submitting a PR, then follow these steps:
+If you prefer to write locally before submitting a PR, then follow [these steps](https://www.gatsbyjs.org/docs/how-to-contribute/#contributing).

-1. Fork this repository
-2. Copy it to your local machine by running the command `git clone` `https://github.com/YOUR-GITHUB-USERNAME/guides.git`
-3. Add a remote upstream so git knows where the official Gatsby Guides repository is located by running the command `git remote add upstream` *incomplete code here*
-4. Create a new branch for your work with the command `git checkout -b NEW-BRANCH-NAME`.
-Try to name your branch in a way that describes your article topic, like `fix/ArticleHTMLElements`
-5. Write your article, commit your changes locally, and push your new branch to GitHub with the command `git push origin NEW-BRANCH-NAME`
-6. Go to your repository on GitHub and open a PR

 Make sure to maintain your local fork going forward so it stays up-to-date with the Gatsby guides repository.
 The next time you want to contribute, checkout your local `master` branch and run the command `git pull --rebase upstream master` before creating a new branch.
 This will grab all the changes on the official master branch without making an additional commit in your local repository.